 My advice is to take a pre-workout about 20 minutes before starting your warm-up.

 Then, pay attention to what your body is telling you.
-Look out for tingling in your hands and feet and for a boost in energy at the same time.
+Look out for tingling or itching in your hands and feet and for a boost in energy at the same time.

 You really want to make it count when those heavy sets and reps come up.